Curriculum

 Course Description:

-individualized student-centered plan that engages every student based on their unique interests and strengths helping them to understand the relevancy of education to achieve postsecondary educational and career goals.
+Individualized student-centered plan that engages every student based on their unique interests and strengths, helping them to understand the relevance of education to achieve postsecondary educational and career goals.
 It will provide the student support and assistance in setting goals for academic, career, social emotional, and physical development that meet rigorous high school and postsecondary expectations.
-This written plan and supporting activities, such as student portfolios, experiences outside the classroom, along with academic/personal records should be electronic portable following the student from school to school and district to district.
+This written plan and supporting activities, such as student portfolios, experiences outside the classroom, along with academic/personal records should be electronically portable following the student from school to school and district to district.

 The ambition of the Mt.
 Mansfield Academy is to provide the support and direction necessary for each young person to achieve their personal potential, goals and dreams.